-Climate change and related legislation or regulations may adversely impact our business, including potential physical and financial impacts.
+Legislation or regulations to address climate change and transition to a low-carbon economy may adversely impact our business, including financial impacts.

-Amid concerns that GHG emissions are contributing to climate change, a number of governmental bodies, including the U.S. Congress and various U.S. states, have proposed, enacted or are contemplating legislative and regulatory changes to mitigate or address the potential impacts of climate change, including provisions for emissions reductions or the use of alternative fuels, carbon credits (such as a "cap and trade" system) and a carbon tax.
-For example, in the U.S., the USEPA promulgated a mandatory reporting rule covering GHG emissions from sources considered to be large emitters.
-The USEPA has also promulgated a GHG emissions permitting rule, referred to as the "Tailoring Rule," which may require some industrial facilities to obtain operating permits for GHG emissions under the U.S. Clean Air Act.
-Although the U.S. Supreme Court subsequently ruled in June 2014 that the USEPA exceeded its statutory authority in issuing the Tailoring Rule, the Court upheld the so-called "Best Available Control Technology" requirements for GHGs emitted by sources that already require Title V operating permits or are subject to PSD requirements for other pollutants.
-Thus, if future modifications to our Magnesia Specialties or cement facilities require PSD review for other pollutants, GHG permitting requirements may also be triggered, which could require us to incur significant additional costs.
+A number of governmental bodies, including the U.S. Congress and various U.S. states, have proposed, enacted or are contemplating legislative and regulatory changes to mitigate or address the potential impacts of climate change, including provisions for greenhouse gas ("GHG") emissions reductions or the use of alternative fuels, carbon credits (such as a cap-and-trade system) and a carbon tax.
+For example, in the United States, the United States Environmental Protection Agency ("USEPA") promulgated a mandatory reporting rule covering GHG emissions from sources considered to be large emitters.
+Our cement plants, as well as our Magnesia Specialties plants, are strictly regulated with respect to GHG emissions and hold Title V Permits under USEPA regulations, and each (other than the Manistee Michigan facility) is also subject to the U.S. Clean Air Act's Prevention of Significant Deterioration ("PSD") requirements which require a permit program for certain new or modified sources of emissions.
+If future modifications to our Magnesia Specialties or cement facilities require PSD review for other pollutants, GHG permitting requirements may also be triggered, which could require us to incur significant additional costs.
+It is not possible, however, to estimate the cost of any future requirements at this time.